kiriclope/RUMBA/README.md

-# RNN Simulator with NUMBA
+# RUMBA a RNN Simulator with NUMBA

 ## Introduction
 This package provides an implementation of a recurrent neural network simulator with NUMBA.